Why Us

 Rather than simply sell handling equipment, our policy is to advise those looking to find the best way to solve a handling problem or improve a current application.
 If our equipment is the right fit for the job, we will follow it through and provide the same support and advice as we would at first contact.
 Our priority is always to ensure that the issue is solved in the most effective manner.

-Applied Vibration's handling equipment provides solutions to material handling, feeding, screening, elevating and compacting problems - our product and solution pages illustrate just a small part of what we are able to achieve, so be sure to give us a call and talk to our team about how we could help you.
+Applied Vibration’s material handling equipment provides solutions to material handling, feeding, screening, elevating and compacting problems – our product and solution pages illustrate just a small part of what we are able to achieve, so be sure to give us a call and talk to our team about how we could help you.

-So why vibration equipment?
+So why vibration equipment for materials handling?

 A vibrating feeder or conveyor is a relatively simple construction with a minimal amount of moving and rotating parts meaning that there is little or no maintenance and therefore very high reliability.

-Advantages of vibration equipment:
+Advantages of vibration equipment for materials handling:

-- Vibration drive units have a low power consumption
+• Vibration drive units have a low power consumption

-- The conveying surfaces are continuous and easily cleaned
+• The conveying surfaces are continuous and easily cleaned

-- Conveying troughs can be readily enclosed with bolted covers or even tubular in construction.
+• Conveying troughs can be readily enclosed with bolted covers or even tubular in construction.
 For some applications where regular cleaning is required quick release covers can be fitted

-applications expendable liner plates can be fitted - The fact that the materials spend a large part of the time in the air, being thrown upwards by the micro jumps actually means that for many applications wear is reduced
+• The fact that the materials spend a large part of the time in the air, being thrown upwards by the micro jumps actually means that for many applications wear is reduced

-- Conveying troughs can be made in a number of materials including carbon steel stainless steel or plastics
+• Conveying troughs can be made in a number of materials including carbon steel stainless steel or plastics

-There are some limitations to vibrating equipment.
+There are some limitations to vibrating equipment for materials handling.
 It is generally better suited to loose grain materials but will not convey liquids.
-It can be used for most powder products but those which aerate very easily and display particularly fluid properties can sometimes present problems.Light wet products can also present a problem in that if the wet surface adhesion bond cannot be broken by the vibration then product will not convey satisfactorily.
+It can be used for most powder products but those which aerate very easily and display particularly fluid properties can sometimes present problems.
+Light, wet products can also present a problem in that if the wet surface adhesion bond cannot be broken by the vibration then product will not convey satisfactorily.
 Examples of this can include wet paper and card thin sliced raw potato etc.

-For our equipment, conveying distances are generally limited 5
+For our equipment, conveying distances are generally limited 5 metres for a single vibrated piece of equipment.
+Longer lengths can be achieved by using multiple units in-line.

 The demands of industry and application of vibration equipment are widely varied, but we have many years practical experience of both the design and manufacture of this equipment.